Master's programme in Design - Spatial Design

 Bachelor's degree of Fine Arts in Design: Interior Architecture and Furniture Design (equivalent to a Swedish Bachelor's degree of at least 180 credits), or the equivalent.
 And proficiency in English equivalent to Swedish upper secondary school course English 6/English B. Read more about requirements and selection here.

-The selection is made on artistic grounds and is based on the assessment of artistic portfolio, a declaration of intent, an interview and previous academic qualifications where spatial design is meriting.
+The selection is made on artistic grounds and is based on assessment of artistic portfolio, declaration of intent and interview.
 Read more about requirements and selection here.

 Language of instruction